 Cash and cash equivalents are not subject to donor or other restrictions.
 The pledges receivable that are available for general expenditures within one year exclude those which are subject to donor or other restrictions.
-The pledges receivable mainly relate to the current portion of pledges to be paid over time for the Organization's inpatient facility in Murfreesboro, Tennessee.
-As the building was placed in service during 2017, the restriction on these pledges was fulfilled and thus they can be used for general expenditures.
+There were no pledges receivable that were restricted as of December 31, 2021.
 The Organization also has investments designated by the Board for various purposes.
-These investments, which amount to approximately \$624,000 and \$557,000 at December 31, 2020 and 2019, respectively, could be used for general expenditures by resolution from the Board and are included in investments in the accompanying statements of financial position.
+These investments, which amount to approximately \$686,000 and \$624,000 at December 31, 2021 and 2020, respectively, could be used for general expenditures by resolution from the Board and are included in investments in the accompanying statements of financial position.
 The Organization also has a \$2,500,000 line of credit that could be utilized (see Note 12).